-On February 25, 2011, the Board of Directors amended and restated AmerInst's Statement of Share Ownership Policy to better manage the Company's cash flow from year to year.
-Under the new policy that was effective immediately, the Company limits the repurchases of Company stock to \$500,000 per calendar year.
-In addition, repurchases are only authorized without Board approval from shareholders upon their death, disability or retirement from the practice of public accounting.
-Except as approved by the Board, negotiated purchases that do not satisfy these criteria will be discontinued for the foreseeable future.
+On February 25, 2011, the Board of Directors amended and restated AmerInst's Statement of Share Ownership Policy to better manage our cash flow from year to year.
+Under the revised policy, we limit AMIC Ltd.'s repurchase of our common stock to \$500,000 per calendar year.
+In addition, AMIC Ltd.is only authorized to repurchase shares, with Board approval, from shareholders upon their death, disability or retirement from the practice of public accounting.
+In October 2020, the Board temporarily (i) suspended the amended and restated AmerInst's Statement of Share Ownership Policy and (ii) discontinued the repurchases of our common stock, as a measure to preserve the Company's capital base.
+During 2021, the Board will consider reinstating the amended and restated AmerInst's Statement of Share Ownership Policy if market conditions and the Company's capital base support reinstatement.